 Gandhiji started the first movement against British rule in 1917 at Champaran fighting for the rights of farmers growing Indigo; it was named Champaran Satyagraha.
 This was the beginning of the use of the Satyagraha as a mighty weapon that was to show its miraculous powers in years to come.
 It was during this movement that Vallabhbhai Patel who was at the forefront of the movement, got the title of “Sardar” from Gandhiji.

 Mahatma Gandhi abandoned his title Kaiser-i-Hind in protest against Jallianwalabagh Massacre(1919).
 Gandhiji’s first national movement was organized against the Rowlatt Act in 1919.
 He launched the Non-Cooperation movement on 1 August 1920 which caused the violent incident at Chauri Chaura in UP.
 This incident initiated Gandhiji to suspend the movement in 1922.
-The only Congress session presided over Gandhiji was the one held at Belgaum in 1924.
+The only Congress session presiding over Gandhiji was the one held at Belgaum in 1924.

-One of the most important movements started by Mahatma Gandhi was the famous Dandi March which was started on 12 March 1930 to get Indians the rights of making salt from the seawater.
+One of the most important movements started by Mahatma Gandhi was the famous Dandi March which was started on 12 March 1930 to get Indians the right of making salt from the seawater.
 The violation of the Salt Law by Gandhiji and his companions by making salt at Dandi near Gujarat sea-coast led to his arrest on 5th May 1930.
 But, this simple act of Gandhiji aroused Indian masses from their slumber, and henceforward, they were not afraid of violating any British law which was not based on truth, justice, and equity.

 Gandhi Irwin Pact